blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...1]core/+page.md

    */
   hideTransactionProtectionBtn?: boolean
   /**
+   * defaults to
+   * `docs.blocknative.com/blocknative-mev-protection/transaction-boost-alpha`
+   * Use this property to override the default link to give users
+   * more information about transaction protection and the RPC be set */ transactionProtectionInfoLink?: string
+  /**
    * @deprecated Use top level containerElements property
    * with the accountCenter prop set to the desired container El.
 See documentation below */